jchin1968/presentations/decks/automated-testing/behat-workshop-part-1/slides.md

   Scenario: Welcome
     Given I am an anonymous user
     When I am on the homepage
-    Then I should see the heading "Welcome to Workshop"
+    Then I should see the heading "Welcome to Behat Workshop" in the "page_title"
 ```

 ???